Backlinks:The Definitive Guide

 For example, here’s a guide/study that I recently published:

 Was this piece of content easy to create?
-Hell no. It was one of the hardest things our team has ever worked on.
+Heck no. It was one of the hardest things our team has ever worked on.

 But in the end, because it checks all of the boxes above, it stood out, grabbed attention, and got linked to like crazy.